-Some accounts charges £5 a day for going into the red.
-And even with an authorised overdraft, many accounts charge as much as 19% in interest.
+Some accounts charge £5 a day for going into the red and even with an authorised overdraft, it can cost as much as 19% in interest.

-One way to get rid of your overdraft is to transfer money from your credit card to your current account.
-Many credit cards allow you to do this.
+One way to get rid of your overdraft is to use a money transfer credit card.
+These work by letting you transfer money from your credit card to your current account.
 Once you’ve transferred the money, you can use it to pay off your overdraft.

 However, there are a few cards that allow you to transfer money from your card at 0% interest.
 In other words, these cards allow you to do a 0% money transfer.

 This is very similar to a 0% balance transfer.
 There are only two differences: